Bautista Alcañiz (Barcelona, active c. 1890–1930)

 Juan Fenoy (Barcelona, active 1930s)

 Juan Fenoy was trained by Miguel Simplicio.
-He produced Torres copies, not to defraud, but to prove he was as good luthier as Antonio de Torres.
+He produced Torres copies, not with the intent to deceive, but to demonstrate that he was as skilled a luthier as Antonio de Torres.

-Bienviendo Fleta was the eldest of three Fleta brothers.
-He was born in Huesca, but was influenced by his brothers Francisco Manuel (1890-1981) and Ignacio (1897-1977) to become a luthier.
-He joinedhis brothers Francisco Manuel and Ignacio in Barcelona after they opened a workshop in 1915.
+Bienvenido Fleta, the eldest of the three Fleta brothers, was born in Huesca.
+Influenced by his brothers Francisco Manuel (1890–1981) and Ignacio (1897–1977), he became a luthier and joined them in Barcelona after they opened a workshop in 1915.
 He was trained by Francisco Manuel.

-José Massí Forner was a Barcelona guitar maker.
-He died in 1991.
+José Massí Forner was a Barcelona-based guitar maker who passed away in 1991.

 Francisco Istrell (Barcelona, active c.
 1685)

-Francisco Istrell was a luthier who made guitars in Barcelona circa 1685.
+Francisco Istrell was a luthier making guitars in Barcelona around 1685.

-José Massague was born in 1690 in Barcelona.
-He belonged to a carpenter's guild in Barcelona, but also made guitars and violins.
-His workshop was on the calle de Escudillers.
+José Massague, born in Barcelona in 1690, belonged to a carpenter's guild but also crafted guitars and violins.
+His workshop was located on Calle de Escudillers.
 He worked as an independent maker from 1725 until his death in 1764.

 Francisco Matabosch (Barcelona, active c.
 1750–1800)

-Francisco Matabosch was a luthier active in Barcelona in the second half of the eighteenth century.
+Francisco Matabosch was a luthier active in Barcelona during the second half of the 18th century.

 Joan Matabosch (Barcelona, active c.
 1790s–1820s)